sportsdataverse/sportsdataverse-py/docs/docs/mlb/index.md

 Returns:

-    A pandas Dataframe with the biographical information of notable major leauge teams.
+    A pandas Dataframe with the biographical information of notable major league teams.

 ### sportsdataverse.mlb.retrosheet.retrosheet_game_logs_team()
 Retrives the team-level stats for MLB games in a season, or range of seasons.
 THIS DOES NOT GET PLAYER STATS!
 Use retrosplits_game_logs_player() for player-level game stats.

 Args: